-A maximum of 20 points for 80/20 preference system or 10 Points for 90/10 preference points system may be awarded to a tenderer
+A maximum of 20 points for 80/20 preference system or 10 Points for 90/10 preference points system may be awarded to a tenderer goal specified for the tender.

 (2) for the specific

 - (3) The points scored for the specific goal must be added to the points scored for price and the total must be rounded off to the nearest two decimal places. - (4) Subject to section 2(1)(f) of the Act, the contract must be awarded to the tenderer scoring the highest points.